Family of six living in isolation found on Dutch farm | DW | 15.10.2019

 It is not known why the family came to be living under such circumstances.
 There is speculation in Dutch media that they may have been "waiting for the end of time."

-De Groot stated that the mother of the siblings had died some years before.
+De Groot stated that the mother of the siblings had died some years ago.

 The farm where the siblings and father lived was very secluded, with drone images showing a cluster of buildings with a large vegetable garden on one side and trees obscuring the property.